Brokttv/Vit-on-small-data/README.md

 <br>

 ## 📊 Models Comparison
+Although there are a quite few repos/papers reporting accuarcies on Vits trained from scratch.
+However, to avoid redundancy, we pick the top models on all metrics to compare against:

 | Model                | Params (M) | FLOPs  | Accuracy (%) | Epochs | Source | Key Differences from Base ViT |
 |----------------------|-------------|--------|---------------|---------|--------|----------------------------------|